Adam Osborne dot net My Bible Studies

 Isaiah 5:20; Woe unto them that call evil good, and good evil; that put darkness for light, and light for darkness; that put bitter for sweet, and sweet for bitter!

-Be careful who you ridicule or condemn!?
-If you are condemning a true Christian person you are commiting an abonination before the Lord.
+Be careful who you ridicule or condemn!
+If you are condemning a true Christian person you are committing an abomination before the Lord.

 February 12, 2006